rakibtg/ZincPHP/readme.md

 # ZincPHP
 ## Micro RESTful Api Framework for PHP

 <p style="text-align: center;">
 <img src='https://i.imgur.com/6JaXF0t.png'/>
 </p>

+---

+### Development status: <span style="color: red">Under actove development - not ready to be used in production - a side project</span>

+---

 ZincPHP is a lightweight and dependency free PHP framework specially created for REST-ful architecture.